-If you don't have your copy of the Provider Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
 You may ask Member Services for more information about our network providers, including their qualifications.
-You can also see the Provider Directory on the Find a Provider section of blueshieldca.com.
-Both Member Services and the website can give you the most up-to-date information about changes in our network providers.
+You can also search the Provider Directory at blueshieldca.com/findaprovider.
+Both Member Services and the Web site can give you the most up-to-date information about changes in our network providers.

-Section 3.3 The Pharmacy Directory: your guide to pharmacies in our network
+Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network